DosX-dev/PE-LiteScan/README.md

 # PELS analyzer
 **PE-LiteScan** (or **PELS**) is a simple heuristic analyzer for common PE-anomalies, specifically focusing on the detection of packers and protectors.
-Designed for Windows.
+Designed for Windows and Linux.

 > **[Download for Windows/Linux x64](https://github.com/DosX-dev/PE-LiteScan/releases/tag/Builds)**